Sweet Buns with Poppy Seed Filling

 - Meanwhile make the poppy seed filling by cooking the poppy seeds, then grinding them and mixing them with the rest of the ingredients.

 - Roll the dough for the sweet buns into a 24×24 square.
+Spread the filling in a thin even layer.
 Fold two outer edges towards the middle, envelop style.

 - Cut it into strips.

-- Twist them strips and join the ends.
+- Twist the strips and join the ends.
 Set on a baking sheet, pressing the ends together.

 - Let rise until doubled in size.